mhardalov/bg-reason-BERT/README.md

 ## Dataset

 Our goal is to build a task in a low-resource language, such as Bulgarian, as close as possible to the multiple-choice reading comprehension in a high-resource language such as English.
+The dataset can be downloaded from [this link](https://github.com/mhardalov/bg-reason-BERT/blob/master/data/bg_rc-v1.0.json).

 | Domain | #QA-paris | #Choices | Len Question | Len Options | Vocab Size |
 |:-------|:---------:|:--------:|:------------:|:-----------:|:----------:|